-In the event of a power failure, the surface burner can be manually lighted.
-Be sure all controls are in the OFF position.
-Hold a lighted match to the desired surface burner head then push in and turn the knob to the LITE position.
-When the burner lights, adjust the flame to the desired flame size.
+- 1. Be sure all controls are in the OFF position. - 2.
+Hold a lighted match to the desired surface burner head. - 3.
+Push in and turn knob to the LITE position.
+The burner will then light. - 4.
+Adjust the flame to the desired flame size.